-In this activity, students will sort friendship traits based on whether they describe a good or a bad friend.
+In this making and keeping friends activity, students will sort friendship traits based on whether they describe a good or a bad friend.

-It can be hard to make and keep good, quality friends, whether you’re 8, 28, or 58.
+It can be hard to make and keep good, quality pals, whether you’re 8, 28, or 58.

 I’m lucky to still be close to my best friend from kindergarten.
-But other than her, I’m made and parted with many friends in the different seasons of my life.
-Some good friends amicably drifted off after high school, college, or another move, while other friendships were purposely severed over our differing values.
+But other than her, I’m made and parted with many people in the different seasons of my life.
+Some good ones amicably drifted off after high school, college, or another move, while other friendships were purposely severed over our differing values.

-Elementary or middle school kids who are just learning this concept may struggle to to recognize when they’ve fallen in with bad friends.
+Elementary or middle school kids who are just learning this concept may struggle to to recognize when they’ve fallen in with a bad crowd.
 Some students may be worried about not being in the “cool” group, or may be nervous of the unknown of seeking out a new group.

 It’s also easy to think that usually having fun with someone means they’re a good friend.

 But does this friend also break promises or lie when it’s easier, or constantly insist on their own way?

 Is this friend a sore loser, or often brag about winning?